 The bacteria can survive for weeks or months in the environment.
 In the United States, the most common tick vectors include the Lone Star Tick, American Dog Tick and the Rocky Mountain Wood Tick.
 Tularemia is most prevalent in the warmer months, between April and September.
 Kittens are usually sicker than healthy adults.

-The disease can be found throughout the Northern Hemisphere including the United States, Europe and parts of Asia.
+The disease occurs in the Northern Hemisphere which includes the United States, Europe, and Asia.

 There are three strains of this bacteria.
 A, B and C.